 - Gather information by facilitating meetings, presentations, and interviews to elicit an inflow of details about the client and the issue to solve.
 Additionally, software consultants look for the client’s current capabilities and cultural aspects to ensure the applicability of recommendations.

 - Review the collected information to analyze and validate against documentation and expected inputs in order to address engagement goals.
 Any discrepancies drive more information gathering to ensure all details are understood before moving forward.

 - Action plan development to design a comprehensive strategy and a clear path to achieve the desired business outcomes.

 - Seek approval from the client after a thorough evaluation of the strategy and action plan to define metrics and applicable milestones of the project so future performance can be properly measured and managed.

 - Report the complete result of the software consulting engagement to the client.

 - Provide support to review progress and revisit strategy and plan for the future as the client moves forward and conditions change.

-As you can see, Svitla Systems is fully committed and dedicated to providing the best-in-class software outsourcing services for all types of client needs.
+Svitla Systems is fully committed and dedicated to providing the best-in-class software outsourcing services for all types of client needs.
 Our goal is to provide the best and highest value to our clients through our service outsourcing portfolio of offerings.
-With this article, we hope to help you assess how valuable software outsourcing can be for your business and how Svitla Systems can help you get there successfully.
+We hope to help you assess how valuable software outsourcing can be for your business and how Svitla Systems can help you get there successfully.

 We will contact very shortly.